 Bio to come soon.

 Whitney graduated from Nashville State Community College with an Associates of Applied Science degree in occupational therapy.
 Her clinical experience includes inpatient acute care with a focus on brain trauma at Vanderbilt University Medical Center.
 Her past work experience has included working at Life Care of Old Hickory Village and Empowering Therapy Services.
 Whitney was the president of the Occupational Therapy Association and remains an active member of TNOTA and AOTA.
 Whitney specializes in working with pre-school aged children.
 Whitney’s favorite hobbies include hiking, running, and traveling with her husband.
 She has a sweet little boy named Conrad.

 Initially earning a bachelor’s degree in education from the University of Memphis, Hollie shadowed occupational therapists during her specialty training in special education.
-From there, occupational therapy became her passion and pushed her toward earning her OTA degree from the occupational therapy assistant program at Nashville State Community College.
+From there, occupational therapy became her passion and pushed her toward earning her certification in from the occupational therapy assistant program at Nashville State Community College.
 Her clinical experience includes assisted living, outpatient adults, and outpatient pediatrics.
 Having a tremendous passion for working with children, she has been volunteering with children with special needs since the age of 14.
-It was during her clinical rotation at Dynamic as a student that she felt she was able to truly harness that passion for children, so it was an easy decision to take a position as a licensed COTA at Dynamic in the summer of 2018.
+It was during her clinical rotation at Dynamic as a student that she felt she was able to truly able to harness that passion for children, so it was an easy decision to take a position as a COTA at Dynamic.
 In her spare time, she enjoys spending time with her husband and three dogs, building furniture, and volunteering at her church.